nav-x-llc/nav-x-docs/en/business-central/custom-fields/page-customfield-definitions.md

 | Item | Sales Line |

 Please see more details on the [Custom Fields Copy To Page](page-customfield-copy-to.md).

+### Custom Lookup action

+When you define fields, you can also define that those fields can only have a value from a different table (lookup table).
+While you can define values for those lookups through the **Values** action, you can also select existing tables within Business Central by defining *Custom Lookups*.

+Please see more details on the [Custom Fields Lookup Page](page-customfield-lookup.md).

 ### Translations action